-SET STOP PROFIT x: A protective stop is placed at x units from the entry price in the position.
+SET STOP PROFIT x : A protective stop is placed at x units from the entry price in the position.

-SET STOP pPROFIT x: A protective stop is placed at from points of the entry price in the position.
+SET STOP pPROFIT x : A protective stop is placed at x points from the entry price in the position.

-SET STOP %PROFIT x: A protective stop is set at a level corresponding to a gain of x%.
+SET STOP %PROFIT x : A protective stop is set at a level corresponding to a gain of x%, brokerage fees not included.

-SET STOP \$PROFIT x: A protective stop is placed at a level corresponding to a gain of x € or \$ (currency of the instrument), brokerage fees not included.
+SET STOP \$PROFIT x : A protective stop is placed at a level corresponding to a gain of x € or \$ (currency of the instrument), brokerage fees not included.